roboticcam/demo_links/README.md

 #### *Dr Richard Xu, a lecturer in computer science at the School of Accounting and Computer Science, has begun leading a three-year project to develop a truck-mounted prototype with video camera, sonar and radar to automate a mining process when large rocks jam the rock crusher.
 The device could prevent costly shutdowns of plant.
 Newcrest Mines provided $900,000 to fund the project.* ####

 ### [4.
 World Champion in IEEE Games Conference's Micro-RTS competition](https://sites.google.com/site/micrortsaicompetition/competition-results/2019-cog-results) ###
-In 2019, my postdoctoral fellow Dr. Jason Traish led a team of my PhD students to win the IEEE Confernece on Game's Micro-RTS competition.
-Our AI bot, UTS_Imass has a significantly higher win rate compare to the second best team.
+In 2019, my postdoctoral fellow Dr. Jason Traish led a team of my PhD students to win the IEEE Games Conference's Micro-RTS competition.
+Our Reinforcement Learning based AI bot, * UTS_Imass * has a significantly higher win rate compare to the second best team.
 You can visit the official website of IEEE Games Conference [https://ieee-cog.org/2019/competitions_conference/](https://ieee-cog.org/2019/competitions_conference/) then click the "Competition Site" link to browse the above Goolge document in the same way.

 ### 5. My computer vision Demos in YouTube ###